Mitr Chaibancha: Insee Thong and death

 Insee Thong was the first film that Mitr produced himself, and it featured the return of his popular character, the masked crime-fighter Insee Daeng (Red Eagle) – alcoholic detective Rom Rittikrai's secret alter ego.

 On the last day of shooting, the script called for Mitr, having vanquished the villains, to fly off into the sunset in a helicopter.
 As the camera rolled, Mitr leapt from the ground to grab a rope ladder hanging from the aircraft, only managing to reach the lowest rung.
-Unaware of this, the helicopter pilot flew higher, which led to Mitr losing his grip and falling 300 feet to his death.
+Unaware of this, the helicopter pilot flew higher, which led to Mitr losing his grip and falling 300 ft to his death.
 The accident was caught on film and was even left in the final theatrical release.
 The fatal fall has since been removed from DVD versions of the film, with Mitr simply flying off into the distance and some onscreen text paying tribute to him.

 It was another death that would make 1970 a difficult year for the Thai film industry, as months earlier, pioneering director Rattana Pestonji collapsed while giving a speech urging government officials to support the domestic film industry.
 He died several hours later.

 Mitr’s death was ruled an accident.
 For safety, there should have been two shots for the final scene.
 The first would have been of Mitr grabbing the ladder and flying off at low altitude.
 Then, a stunt double would have performed a second shot at a higher altitude.